 Kelterborn’s time at Sheridan also equipped him for success.
-At the University of Waterloo, he found what he had learned in college gave him his pick of co-op positions, because he already had experience in design.
+He completed his master’s in engineering in 1980 at the University of Waterloo.
+He found what he had learned in college gave him his pick of co-op positions in university, because he already had experience in design.
 After a stint working on railway projects at Dofasco, he decided to set off on his own.
 For 25 years, he ran his own engineering consulting firm, advising on rail safety regulations in Canada, the United States and internationally.
 He, or a member of his team, often travelled to derailment sites to investigate and make safety recommendations.
 He continues that work today.
 He’s a member of the Technical Advisory Board of the International High Speed Association, based in Tokyo, Japan, and the Railway Safety Advisory committee in the United States.
 He recently brought both those experiences together when he consulted on a project to bring Japanese technology to a high-speed railway in Texas.
 He admits there’s a temptation to retire, but he continues to be drawn to an industry where he’s making an impact.
 He believes today’s students will also have the chance to put their education towards careers that make a difference.

 “The route I took, I had the very practical experience at Sheridan.
 People who have practical experience, understand how things are made, and how you apply (that knowledge), that goes a long way.”